LizKodjo/Admin-Panel/README.md

 The project has a list of companies and employees, which can be viewed by clicking the buttons on the homepage.

-To edit or view more details, user has to be logged in.
+A user who is not logged in cannot edit a company or employee.

 ## License